-To seed, start by mowing the space shorter than normal so that the seeds can better reach the ground.
+To seed, start by mowing the space shorter than usual so the seeds can reach the ground better.
 A helpful trick is to add soil amendments to give the seeds a healthy environment to grow in.

 2. Check for patterns

-When distinguishing perished from inactive grass, it’s important to look for patterns.
-Is the entire surface area discolored or are there distinct patches?
+When distinguishing perished from inactive grass, it’s essential to look for patterns.
+Is the entire surface area discoloured, or are there distinct patches?

-If the whole space is the same brown color, the greenery is most likely lying dormant in order to protect itself from the effects of especially hot summers or cold winters.
+If the whole space is the same brown colour, the greenery is most likely lying dormant to protect itself from the effects of scorching summers or cold winters.

 However, if there are circles of brown land only here and there, it’s more likely that the spots indicate death.
 Before replanting, make sure that pests and diseases haven’t taken over.

-By doing a thorough check of the garden, you can make sure that external forces or pets aren’t at work.
+By thoroughly checking the garden, you can ensure that external forces or pets aren’t at work.
 This will save newly laid lawns from suffering the same fate as their predecessors.

 3. Note the weather conditions

-The temperature and weather conditions will have a huge impact on the appearance of lawns.
+The temperature and weather conditions will greatly impact the appearance of lawns.
 For example, cool-season grasses will rest during prolonged periods of heat.
 Meanwhile, warm-season grasses will rest during the winter months.

-Basically, the turf is still alive and will become green again when the correct temperature returns.
+The turf is still alive and will become green when the correct temperature returns.
 For those looking to enjoy green grassland year-round, regardless of temperature, consider planting a mixture of cool and warm-season grasses.

 4. Implement a watering schedule

-Dry conditions and heat stress can cause issues to many different types of grassland, causing them to appear inactive.
+Dry conditions and heat stress can cause issues to many types of grassland, causing them to appear inactive.
 However, this can lead to perished grassland if the proper steps aren’t taken.
-Making it hard to tell if the lawn is in fact still alive.
+Making it hard to tell if the lawn is still alive.

-You can better understand the difference between the two states by following a consistent watering schedule.
-Watering will help ‘sleeping’ grasses thrive and enjoy a vibrant color.
+Following a consistent watering schedule, you can better understand the difference between the two states.
+Watering will help ‘sleeping’ grasses thrive and enjoy a vibrant colour.
 Alternatively, watering won’t be able to save the brown patches.

 Luscious lawns, year-round

 Gardens are something to be proud of.
-That’s why many people go to great lengths to take care of their front yards and backyards.
-Sometimes though, maintenance for lawns can be a little tricky.
+Many people go to great lengths to care for their front yards and backyards.
+Sometimes though, garden maintenance can be a little tricky.

-Instead of playing a guessing game and over watering or over fertilizing certain sections, follow the above 4 simple steps to see if the yard has in fact perished or is simply going through a period of inactivity as a self-defense mechanism.
+Instead of playing a guessing game and over watering or over fertilising certain sections, follow the above four simple steps to see if the yard has perished or is simply going through a period of inactivity as a self-defence mechanism.